 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination may suggest a cause of the sudden hearing loss and the tests that may need to be done.

 Doctors note whether hearing loss affects one or both ears and whether a specific event such as head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more , diving injury Barotrauma Barotrauma is tissue injury caused by a change in pressure, which compresses or expands gas contained in various body structures.
 The lungs, gastrointestinal tract, part of the face covered... read more , or infectious illness occurred.
 They ask about accompanying symptoms that involve the ear (such as ringing in the ears or ear discharge), balance center (such as disorientation in the dark or vertigo), and other parts of the brain and nervous system (such as headache, weakness, or an abnormal sense of taste).
-They try to identify whether people are currently taking (or recently took) any ototoxic drugs Ear Disorders Caused by Drugs Many drugs can damage the ears (ototoxic drugs).
-Some ototoxic drugs include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, certain chemotherapy drugs (for example... read more .
+They try to identify whether people are currently taking (or recently took) any ototoxic drugs Ear Disorders Caused by Drugs Many drugs, including medications, can damage the ears.
+These drugs are called ototoxic drugs.
+They include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, as... read more .

 The physical examination focuses on the ears and hearing and on examination of the nervous system.